 The smart solution would be to build a storage shed in your home.
 If your property does get damaged, at least you’ll be able to file a claim with your insurance company.
 Plus, storage sheds are an excellent investment — they can even increase the value of your investment property for a single family!

 #7 When you’re home-sharing

 If you’re using home-sharing platforms such as Airbnb and HomeAway, your home insurance policy won’t protect you.
 Home-sharing, which is similar to short-term renting, means that you’re using the home to make money.
 So, if a home-sharing guest throws a rager and trashes your property, don’t expect your insurer to foot the bill.

 If you’re planning on renting out your home, you’ll need to purchase a home-sharing insurance policy.
 It will include liability coverage which will cover the costs of medical bills, property damage, and more.
-Consider hiring a property management company to ensure that your home is insured before renting it out.
+Consider hiring a short-term rental property management company to ensure that your home is insured before renting it out.